TaiPhamD/ha-bluelink/README.md

 # Home-Assistant Custom component
-HA custom component for bluelink climate control
+HA custom component for bluelink climate control.
+Currently, it has only been tested with an IONIQ 5 (USA).

 ## Prerequisites
 - https://www.home-assistant.io server installed